viento-group/kubernetes-monitoring-telegram-bot/README.md

 ---- | ------------- | -----------
 telegram.bot-token | | Default telegram bot token.
 telegram.kubewatch-bot-token | | Telegram bot token for Kubewatch notifications.
+If not specified, `TELEGRAM_BOT_TOKEN` will be used. telegram.prometheus-bot-token | | Telegram bot token for Prometheus alerts notifications.
 If not specified, `TELEGRAM_BOT_TOKEN` will be used. application.logging-level | info | Logging level.
 Available: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `off`. `info` is recommended for production use. logging.file.path | | Path to logging file. logging.file.name | | Logging file name.